 A Swedish study from 2015 looked at just over 2,600 school children between the ages of 11 and 12 years.
 According to information from the parents, a little under five per cent of the children had an allergy to milk, eggs, cod or wheat.
-However, after administering a test using a double blind placebo-controlled food challenge, the researchers were able to establish that only 0.6 per cent, i.e. eight of the children who believed they were allergic, actually had a food allergy.
-Seven of the eight supposedly allergic school children had either outgrown their allergy or had never been allergic in the first place.
+However, after administering a test using a double blind placebo-controlled food challenge, the researchers were able to establish that only 0.6 per cent, i.e. only one of eight of the children who believed they were allergic, actually had a food allergy.
+Seven of eight of the supposedly allergic school children had either outgrown their allergy or had never been allergic in the first place.

 This does not mean that information on food allergy should be taken with a grain of salt, because for those who really are allergic it is still potentially a matter of life or death.
 However, it does mean that many indications of the size of the problem are uncertain.
 It also means that many more people than what may be necessary are excluding different foods from their diet.

 Something that takes its toll, both financially and mentally.
 This has been shown in research from Karolinska Institutet.
 Children and young people with food allergies, and their parents, as well as adults with food allergies, are experiencing a lower quality of life compered to the average.
 The main reason for this is the pressure entailed by being constantly aware of the food around you, knowing that one incorrect decision can lead to a life-threatening reaction.
 It seems to matter little that the risk is very low.

 “The risk of dying from food-related anaphylaxis is statistically lower than being struck by lightning.
 But for a person with a food allergy, it will never feel like zero risk,” says Jennifer Protudjer, research assistant in paediatric health at the University of Manitoba, Canada, and associated researcher at the Institute of Environmental Medicine at Karolinska Institutet.